top of page

 Collaboration opportunities also come in the form of one-time funded programs.
 For example, Advocate Aurora Healthcare participated in an initiative called Healthcare Forward along with Sinai Chicago and the University of Chicago Medicine.
 Funded by a grant from JPMorgan Chase Foundation, the program focused on recruiting people from Chicago’s South and West Sides into healthcare careers.
 Michele Smith of Advocate Aurora Health says, “Rather than compete for talent, we collaborated to find the best opportunities for applicants from our service community.”

 While it might seem strange to team up with competitors, many of your employer peers have found such collaborations rewarding.
-Maybe you will too.
+Maybe you will, too.

 Design Programs